 - BBQ ribs

 - Pulled Pork or Chicken, you can even use it as a topping for pulled meat sandwiches and sliders!

 - Place cabbage, carrots, and onions in a large bowl and stir to combine.
 Some of the shredded carrots may clump together.
 They will finish separating when mixing with the dressing.

 - In a separate bowl, combine remaining ingredients and stir until smooth and creamy.

 - Pour dressing over the cabbage and mix until all of the cabbage has been coated with dressing.

-- Place coleslaw into a covered dish and place into the refrigerator.
-The coleslaw can be eaten immediately, however the flavor is greatly improved with at least 4 hours of refrigeration.
+- Place coleslaw into a covered dish and place it into the refrigerator.
+It can be eaten immediately, but the flavor is greatly improved with at least 4 hours of refrigeration.